-Know the No Zones: How to Spot and Avoid Big Truck Blind Spots on WV Roads
+Know the No Zones: How to Avoid Big Truck Blind Spots and Accidents

-Safely Sharing West Virginia Roads with Big Trucks and Buses
+Safely Sharing the Roads with Big Trucks and Buses

-Large trucks and buses are involved in over 4,000 U.S. fatal crashes each year.
+Large trucks and buses are involved in over 4,000 fatal U.S. crashes yearly.
 In 2015, 4,311 fatal crashes involved commercial vehicles — 8% more than the year before.
 Big trucks and buses are especially dangerous because of their immense weight and blind spots, also called No Zones by the Federal Motor Carrier Safety Administration.

 Tractor trailer drivers’ biggest blind spot is on the right side of their vehicle.
 So, the No Zone on their right side is bigger and takes more effort to avoid.

-One of the most dangerous conditions on West Virginia roadways involving big truck blind spots is when you want to pass a truck or a truck driver wants to pass you.
-Thus, using extra causing when passing or being passed by big trucks will help keep you safe.
+One of the most dangerous conditions involving big truck blind spots is when you want to pass a truck or a truck driver wants to pass you.
+Thus, using extra caution when passing or being passed by big trucks will help keep you safe.
+And perhaps most importantly, avoid cutting in front of a big truck or bus because they take 40% longer to stop than cars and SUVs.

 Tractor Trailer Turns, Backing Up and Changing Lanes